code4com/ciec-code/challenge-02/README.md

 - Hints:
   1) you can't change server.go but can manipulate file*.* files in your deployment.
-  2) make sure your process includes golang build and run steps accordingly.
+  2) make sure your process includes golang build, run, deploy steps accordingly.

 - Submit/commit your code as a new file/s to your personal repo folder named challenge-02